White-Owl/export2csv/README.md

 -- Note for Linux:
  Written and tested with unixODBC in mind.
 Possibly will work with other ODBC libraries.
 If someone willing to test - please send me a letter.

- The makefile uses odbc_config tool, which comes standard on Red Hat, but by some reason is not available from the box in Debian offsprings (Ubuntu, Mint).
-But it is possible to find the script source on the web.
+ There is something strange with location of libraries on Red Hat, so if compiler gives you errors about inabiluity to find sql.h or libodbc.a, uncomment lines in the makefile which use odbc_config tool.
+Not needed on Debian and his offsprings.

 --- TODO